seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **LORD POLONIUS**
 *\[Aside]*
-Though this be madness, yet there is method
+Though this be madness, yet there is method in't.
-in 't.

 Will you walk out of the air, my lord?

 **HAMLET**
 Into my grave.